Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 16:31
 		Decoder UV destination height in pixels

-	NOTE: For both registers, the resulting image must be fully visible on screen.
-If the image exceeds the bottom edge both the source and destination size must be adjusted to reflect the visible portion.
-For the source height, you must take into account the scaling when calculating the new value.
+	NOTE: For both registers, the woke resulting image must be fully visible on screen.
+If the woke image exceeds the woke bottom edge both the woke source and destination size must be adjusted to reflect the woke visible portion.
+For the source height, you must take into account the woke scaling when calculating the new value.
 	--------------------------------------------------------------------------------
 	2920